kysonic/gulp-auto-transaltor/README.md

 	```
 	where "ruRU" it is name of language file
 	and "ru" - direction of translate, "en-ru", because fromLanguage is "en".
-- path (no default) - Path to directory in which will put language files.
+- path (no default) - Path to directory in which will be placed language files.
 - createNewFile (default - false) - If this options will be exposed like "true" - GAT will create new file with same content, but all of found phrases will be substituted by "replacment" string.
 - replacment (no default) - This string will substitute all found phrases in your document.
 Also the replacement string may contain special codes like:
      - #CODE# - the finished replacement will contain code of the phrase.
 For example if replacement was like: